chilli-axe/mpc-autofill/desktop-tool/readme.md

 ## Command-Line Arguments

+### Help (`--help`)

+Passing the tool this command line argument will display a list of all valid command line arguments you can pass it.

 ### Editing Existing Projects (`--skipsetup`)

 By default, the tool will create the order as a new MPC project.
 The tool also supports continuing with saved MPC projects - run the program with the command line argument `--skipsetup` to use this functionality or 'y' when prompted.
 You will be prompted to log into MPC, navigate to a saved project, and continue editing it before the program will continue.